 - Once your payment has been received, emails will be automatically sent to your referees for their letters of reference.

 - You may return at any time to check on the status of this application.

-All supporting documentation should be uploaded onto the SGS online application system:
+Please see below for all supporting documentation that should be uploaded onto the SGS online application system.